MichelDucartier/ada-jekyll/index.md

 that might be an unseen confounder variable, such as movie quality, the budget in marketing expenses, etc.
 This search of understanding never truly ends.

-### OLS Fares [Luca stopped polish above]
+### The effect of genre on a movie's success

-We started by organizing movie characters into groups based on their characteristics, creating clusters of characters with similar personalities.
-Our goal was to see if physical features of actors, like gender, have any effect on how successful their movies are, judged by average movie ratings.
+To deepen our understanding, we nos focus on predicting a movie's success using some actor features.
+We started by putting movie characters into groups based on their persona, creating clusters of characters with similar personalities.
+Our goal was to see if physical features of actors, like gender, have any effect on how successful their movies are, given that they have roughly the same role (same persona).

 For each character group, we separately studied the impact of these actor features.
 This approach helps us see if the influence of these features changes depending on the type of characters in the movies.

-To decide the best number of character groups, we used a technique called the elbow method.
-Then, we employed a statistical method known as Ordinary Least Squares (OLS) to investigate how gender, as a characteristic of actors, relates to movie ratings.
+We employ OLS again to investigate how gender, as a characteristic of actors, relates to movie ratings.
 Here's a summary of what we found from this analysis.